-“I worked at petrol stations and shops.
-It didn’t bring much money, but it was better than nothing.
-Even as a little boy I understood how hard my mother’s life was and I wanted to change it.”
+“I worked at petrol stations and shops,” he continues.
+“It didn’t bring in much money, but it was better than nothing.
+Even as a little boy, I understood how hard my mother’s life was and I wanted to change it.”

-“I think most boys want to become famous footballers and I wasn’t an exception.”
+“I wanted to be strong, skillful, and popular, just like him,” he recalls.
+“I think most boys want to become famous footballers, and I wasn’t an exception.”

 Soon, he would be immersed in martial arts.

 “He made me go to wrestling classes.
 He became my first coach, and he was tough on me.
-For three years my life was run on a military schedule.
-I had to be asleep at 10.30pm, and up at 5.30am.
+For three years, my life was run on a military schedule.
+I had to be asleep at 10:30pm, and up at 5:30am.
 He made me train two or three times a day, including running 10-15 kilometers daily.

 “I understand now that he wanted to be sure that I had no spare time for getting into trouble.
 He made me who I am now.
 Martial arts help boys grow into men fast.
-They were my trampoline into adulthood and into life.”
+They were my [springboard] into adulthood and into life.”